Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 • Beta testing: Lastly, beta testing serves as a real-world litmus test before the application's final launch.
 The application is released to a limited number of users to gain practical feedback, helping developers make necessary adjustments to fine-tune the app to its best version.

-The importance of iOS app test automation and manual testing
+The importance of iOS app automation and manual testing

 In the realm of iOS app testing, manual and automated testing each has its unique strengths, addressing distinct facets of app performance and functionality, creating a comprehensive testing framework when combined.